python-provy/provy/docs/source/running.rst

 The option you are most likely to use is the *server* option.
 It tells *provy* what servers you want provisioned.

-As we saw in the `provyfile and Runtime Arguments`_ section, we can also supply *AskFor* arguments when running *provy*.
+As we saw in the :doc:`provyfile` section, we can also supply *AskFor* arguments when running *provy*.

 All arguments must take the form of key=value, with no spaces.
 The key must be exactly the same as the one in the *AskFor* definition, case-sensitive.